pattonsgirl/CEG2350/Labs/Lab10/README.md

 ## Part 1 - Write Code

 Use Java or C or C++ to write an echo program.
-Name your source code file `repeat` with the appropraite source code extention: `repeat.java`, `repeat.c`, `repeat.cpp`.
+Name your source code file `repeat` with the appropriate source code extension: `repeat.java`, `repeat.c`, `repeat.cpp`.
 The program should be the following:

 - prompt the user to enter text
 - capture text from standard input